kamal-manchanda/krikey-data-challenge/Part 2/README.md

 My recommendation on how we can increase the completion rate:

-1. Showing more relevant/personalized content to users:
+1. Showing more relevant/personalized content to users:<br />
 	i. based on user item interaction/collaborative filtering<br />
 	ii. based on user's preferences like length of the video, feed type etc<br />